pemcg/manageiq-automation-howto-guide/chapter17/create_provision_request.md

 #### miqCustomAttributes

 Custom Attributes applied to the virtual machine and stored in the CloudForms Management Engine database as part of provisioning.
-These VMDB-specific Custom Attributes are displayed on the VM details page (see also section xxx where we programmatically set a VM Custom Attribute).
+These VMDB-specific Custom Attributes are displayed on the VM details page (see also [A More Advanced Example](../chapter7/a_more_advanced_example.md)).

 ### Calling create\_provision\_request From a Service Item Definition